samsung-cnct/kraken-lib/DEVELOPERS.md

 # Developer documentation

-This document summarizes information relevant to K2 committers and contributors.
+This document summarizes information relevant to kraken-lib committers and contributors.
 It includes information about the development processes and policies as well as the tools we use to facilitate those.

 ---